GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/vc_position_based_comparison.md

         SiS     0       1       4000    1372    2628    4000    0       0       4000
         ```

-Now we can apply the same procedure for comparison using `bcftools isec`.
+Now we can apply the same procedure for comparison using `bcftools isec`. <!-- This suggests some iteration, manual or looped, but I'm not sure where the iteration is implemented here? -->

 <!--
 What are learners looking for here?
 What is the downstream context here?